 The workshop is part of the year-long program series— Future Ready Business: Washington Impact

-— developed in partnership with Bloomberg BNA to help businesses understand and prepare for sweeping tax- and regulatory-policy changes.
+— developed in partnership with Bloomberg Tax to help businesses understand and prepare for sweeping tax- and regulatory-policy changes.

 “If I were a betting person,” Hochberg said, “I’d say there’s a very good chance that NAFTA negotiations will implode.
 The rhetoric coming out is not positive and we haven’t been able to tackle a lot of the low-hanging fruit.”
 He added, “I’m not very optimistic, particularly against the backdrop of potentially pulling out of the Iran deal and walking away from the Climate Accord and Trans-Pacific Partnership.”